mage2click/m2c/README.md

 - Mailhog - <a href="https://mailhog.m2c.test" target="_blank">https://mailhog.m2c.test</a>
 - Dnsmasq - <a href="https://dnsmasq.m2c.test" target="_blank">https://dnsmasq.m2c.test</a>

 Toolset local homepage with links to all tools listed above - <a href="https://m2c.test" target="_blank">https://m2c.test</a>

+**All docker images with services listed above must be active.**

+Services are configured to start automatically and should not be stopped.
+Without active Traefik and Dnsmasq, m2c backed projects can't work properly.

 ### Per-project services